basisproject/paper/src/01-defining-the-goals-of-basis.md

 - Are a worker-owned company or multi-stakeholder company where the workers have significant representation
 - Use Basis for their transactional system and labor time tracking

 Membership is not binary, but rather is a sliding scale decided by the number of hours worked at a member company.
-With more participation comes higher voting rights and more use of shared assets, such as housing.
+With more participation comes higher voting rights and more use of shared resources, such as housing.

-Usage of the system is open to any non-member company (as a platform to sell their products and services for money/profit) for a monthly fee or per-transaction fee.

 ## Companies